 Admission to Towson University is competitive.
 If you're wondering how your application will stack up, it might help to know a little bit about what we look for.
-Below you'll find a profile of our 2012 freshman class and a brief overview of what we seek in an applicant.
+Below you'll find a profile of our 2013 freshman and transfer class and a brief overview of what we seek in an applicant.

 What We Look For